 The choice of the form of taxation should be dictated by both the nature of the business and the revenue of the company.
 An entrepreneur can choose from such forms of taxation as flat rate tax, lump sum tax, tax card and general taxation.

-Taxation under the general rules is a tax rate of 17% (from 1 October 2019) or 32% (for companies operating KPiR – the Revenue and Expenditure Book).
+TAXATION ON GENERAL PRINCIPLESTaxation under the general rules is a tax rate of 17% (from 1 October 2019) or 32% (for companies operating KPiR – the Revenue and Expenditure Book).

-The flat-rate tax is intended for entrepreneurs who keep KPiR (the Revenue and Expenditure Book) – the fixed tax rate is 19%.
+FLAT-RATE TAXThe flat-rate tax is intended for entrepreneurs who keep KPiR (the Revenue and Expenditure Book) – the fixed tax rate is 19%.
 The flat-rate tax makes it impossible to take advantage of tax reliefs and settlement options with a spouse.

 This form of taxation is particularly useful when the company's annual income significantly exceeds PLN 85,000.

+A LUMP SUM ON RECORDED INCOMEA lump sum taxation consists of charging a percentage of the company's recorded income.
+Depending on the type of services provided, the amount of tax ranges from about 2% to 20%.
 An entrepreneur does not have the right to reduce the tax base by the costs necessary to operate – the exception is income from so-called 'liberal professions'.
 Running KPiR (Revenue and Expenditure Book) is not required.

-A tax card is a method of taxation consisting in determining a fixed amount of tax that the tax office pays each month.
+TAX CARDA tax card is a method of taxation consisting in determining a fixed amount of tax that the tax office pays each month.
 The amount of tax is determined by the type and scope of the business, the number of employees employed in the company or the number of residents in the place where the business is conducted.

 An entrepreneur may change the form of taxation of his business activity until 20 January each year.

-Establishing a company and running a business requires keeping accounts and scrupulous monitoring of financial results – for this reason, the help of an accountant may prove necessary.
+THE COMPETENT ACCOUNTANT – HOW TO FIND HIM?Establishing a company and running a business requires keeping accounts and scrupulous monitoring of financial results – for this reason, the help of an accountant may prove necessary.

 What is the best accountant for your company?